jkeefe/newmark-online-investigations/README.md

 We will work as a team, and on sub-teams, with opportunities for individual focus in any of these areas.
 Together, all students will take part in contemporary tactics used by today’s leading news organizations.
 Student work Quartz publishes will be credited by name.

-# Logistics and Details

-Here's what you need to know to succeed in this class.
+Our objective is to learn real skills around considering and conducting online investigations by conducting — and, we hope, publishing — an actual investigative report.

+# Weekly Meetings

 ## Location

-We generally meet in Room 432 every Monday from 9:30 a.m. to 12:20 pm, including a break.
+We meet in Room 432 every Monday from 9:30 a.m. to 12:20 pm, including a break.
 That said, there are a few modifications due to holidays, so check out the dates below.
+We may also plan one or two classes off site.

+## Structure

+Generally the first half of each class will consist of a knowledge-building lesson and discussion, and often a review of the submitted assignments.

+After a break, you will work directly on your investigation — brainstorming, researching, writing, coordinating with teammates, analyzing data, coding, making charts, editing, and/or meeting with the instructor.
+This is *your* time to get things done and work with your teammates.
+Use it wisely!

+## Participation

+This is a team-based class, and your participation is key for all 15 classes.
+You'll note below that being absent really hurts your grade, and right away.
+That's intentional — I'm placing a premium on being present.

+If you are absent for some reason, be sure to seek out and do the assignment for the week.
+You don't want to lose those points as well.

+# Tools

 ## Computers in Class